ortus-docs/coldbox-docs/models/coding_solo_style/contactcfc.md

 coldbox create model name=Contact --open
 ```

-Then spice up with some properties:
+Then spice up with some properties and constraints

 ```js
 component accessors="true"{